hphelion/documentation/commercial/commerical.services-reporting-overview.md

 # HP Helion OpenStack&#174; Telemetry and Reporting Service Overview#

-Based on OpenStack&reg; Ceilometer, the HP Helion OpenStack Telemetry and Reporting service monitors the physical devices in your environment, including physical servers running services and network devices used in the environment (switches, firewalls).
+Based on OpenStack Ceilometer, the HP Helion OpenStack Telemetry and Reporting service monitors the physical devices in your environment, including physical servers running services and network devices used in the environment (switches, firewalls).

 The Telemetry and Reporting service allows you to collect measurements using only one agent throughout your environment, pulling usage data from every component and storing the data in a single place.